ibm-cloud-architecture/icp-operations/Training/kubectl.md

     Exit Code:    1
     ```
     We don't know what it is yet
-    - We can see that kubernetes is automatically throttling the restarts
+    - We can see that kubernetes is automatically throttling the restarts.
+Kuberentes does this to protect the system and prevent any application from compromising the stability of the overall system.
     ```
     Warning  BackOff  6m (x482 over 11h)  kubelet, 169.61.143.185  Back-off restarting failed container
     ```